David-Sliren/David-Sliren/README.md

 <br>

-Hi, I'm a self-taught front-end web developer with one year of experience, specializing in creating modern, dynamic, and responsive interfaces using React and Tailwind CSS.
-I'm passionate about transforming ideas into functional, clean, and accessible experiences.
+Hello, I am a self-taught front-end developer with a year and a half of experience, specialized in React and React Native, with experience building modern, responsive, and high-performance web and mobile applications.
+I work with Tailwind CSS, TanStack Query, and Expo, focusing on clean code, solid architecture, and great user experience.
+Passionate about learning and building real-world solutions.

 I'm looking for a junior position where I can apply my skills, learn from a professional team, and continue growing in a collaborative and stimulating environment.

-I'm open to opportunities as a front-end or mobile developer, both remotely and on-site.
+I'm open to opportunities as a front-end or mobile developer, both remotely and in person.

 <br>